top of page

 get a transit app

-Moovit and Transit are good.
-Google maps and Apple maps do the job too
+Transit, Moovit and Citymapper are popular.
+Google maps and Apple maps do the job too.

 get a TAP card